 1. INTRODUCTION TO THIS NOTICE

 This privacy notice provides readers with details of how we collect and process your personal data through your use of our website www.HerefordVision.com and Hereford Vision Surgical Group Limited.

-By providing us with your data, you warrant to us that you are over 18 years of age.
+By providing us with your data, you should ensure that you either: have the permission of your parent / guardian; or ensure that you are over 18 years old.

 Email address: email@example.com

 Postal address: Suite 1a, Shire Business Park, Wainwright road, Worcester, WR4 9FA